 In the Open File dialog, select the saved style that you want to apply, and then click the submit button at the bottom.

 2.3.
 Styles for data visualizations

-Styles should be applied only to compatible data visualization types.
+Styles are applied only to compatible data visualization types.
 For example:

-- Only series of a similar chart type in the style can apply to a chart series.
-Charts can include multiple series of data points that are each a different Chart Type, such as a bar chart with a reference line.
-A style created from a chart with line series can be applied to a bar chart, but the styling of the data point series (i.e., the properties specific to the line itself) will not be applied if there are no line series, as these two chart types are very different.
+Chart series properties from a style are only applied to series with a similar chart type setting (charts can have multiple series each set to a different type).
+A style created from a chart with line series can be applied to a bar chart, but the styling of the line series will not be applied to the bar series, as these two chart types are very different.

-- Reports and scorecards include some specialized versions of charts that are not compatible with regular chart styles.
-Sparkline, Data Bar, and Horizontal Plot have their own preconfigured styles that include the typical absence of visible axes.
-These are kept separate from regular charts so that you can create themes that can apply separate styles to data bars and bar charts without turning one into the other.
+Sparkline, Data Bar, and Horizontal Plot are specialized versions of charts in reports and scorecards, which are not compatible with regular charts.
+These have their own preconfigured styles that include the typical absence of visible axes.
+They are kept separate from regular charts so that you can create themes that can apply styles to data bars and bar charts without turning one into the other.